KasperskyEndpoint Security for Linux

 Kaspersky Endpoint Security for Linux is included in the following products:

-World class protection and confidential data security for servers and workstations running *nix operating systems on a corporate network.
+World-class protection and confidential data security for workstations running *nix operating systems on a corporate network.